Luthey-Schulten-Lab/SummerSchool_2025/CME/WCM/README.md

   <b>Figure 9.
 Ordered and Bidirectional Replication </b>
 </p>

-The equivalent reaction to duplicate certain gene is in Table \ref{tab:CMErxns} The rate to replicate one gene in Table \ref{tab:CMErates} is determined by a polymerization rate form proposed in \cite{hofmeyr_generic_2013}.
+The equivalent reaction to duplicate certain gene is in Table \ref{tab:CMErxns} The rate to replicate one gene in Table \ref{tab:CMErates} is determined by a polymerization rate form proposed by Hofmyer *et. al.*[^hofmyer_rate].

 **Table 1: Reactions and Rates for Replication, Transcription, Translation and Degradation**